 Among the earliest surviving examples of Jacob’s work are a set of six silver spoons (engraved with the initial “SAM” and passed down in the family) that were given as a wedding gift in 1819 to his sister Sarah Mytinger who was marrying Alexander Marks.
 We do not know where Jacob was working at that time in his career but it is likely that it was at a rented shop somewhere in Stephensburg.
 Apparently he left Stephensburg for a while in the 1820s but he did come back.
 In July of 1829 Jacob advertised that he had “again” resumed his business in Stephensburg, where he would “thankfully receive the patronage of the generous public.”
 In the same advertisement he offered for sale an assortment of jewelry, rings, watches, pins, etc. In 1906, Inez Virginia Steele in her book Early Days and Methodism in Stephens City, Virginia recalled that Mytinger “turned the silver coins into spoons and kept the timepieces in order.”
 Jacob had other financial interests connected to the town.
 During the year of 1823 Jacob had purchased a five-acre out lot (number 84) on Squirrel Lane to the west of town for $180.
 He would later sell it in 1848 for $450.
 In 1833 he was also listed among the subscribers from Stephensburg to Samuel Kercheval’s first edition of History of the Valley of Virginia.

 After purchasing the Stone House property Jacob, Evaline, the boys Joseph and James, and their slaves lived and worked there for approximately the next six years.
 By 1839 a daughter named Sarah E. Mytinger was born to Jacob and Evaline.
 We speculate that the Mytinger-Watson family lived in the log side, and on the second floor of the stone side.
-This would have left the first floor of the stone side with its rear shed addition for Jacob to use as his shop while the slaves lived in the detached kitchen in the rear of the house.
+This would have left the first floor of the stone side for Jacob to use as his shop while the slaves lived in the detached kitchen in the rear of the house.
 (That detached kitchen is mentioned in a later deed from 1843, and will be discussed more hereafter.)
 In 1836 Jacob’s father Daniel passed away and his household furnishings were finally sold off on 3 February 1840.
 The public records of this estate sale show that Jacob and his sister Catherine were present at that sale and that they purchased items that had belonged to their late father.
 Among these items, Jacob purchased one large cupboard, two candlesticks, a large Bible, a pair of salt cellars, four books, and a few other small items.
 At about that time the public records (including the 1840 census) indicate that Jacob, his wife and their children had already moved to Romney, in Hampshire County, now West Virginia.
 Jacob’s brother Daniel Mytinger Jr. had moved there earlier and it is likely that Jacob was trying to take economic advantage of the newly completed “Northwestern Turnpike” that ran through Romney between Winchester and Parkersburg (now West Virginia), on the Ohio River.
 (Currently this is the stretch of U.S. Route 50 between those two towns.)
 The deed recording the sale of the Stone House in July 1840 to a Blacksmith named Robert C. Miller indicates the Myingers made a healthy profit of $250.
 That yield was the same amount they had paid for it back in 1834.
 In short, the Myingers had doubled their money in six years.